abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 this we realize that absolutely everything we have is a gift from faithful and generous people.
-As alms mendicants, we rely on the faithful generosity of the laity to provide us with food as well as other material supports—robe cloth, shelter, and medicine.
+As alms mendicants, we rely on the faithful generosity of the laity to provide us with food as well as other material supports---robe cloth, shelter, and medicine.
 Our survival is sustained through the gifts of others.
 When we reflect on this, quite naturally the result is a sense of gratitude and appreciation.

 At the same time, such generosity and support can cause us to ask, *Why am I allowing myself to receive all this goodness and kindness?* The